cybera/synthi/manual/src/sections/ExportingAndImporting.md

 -F 0=@/path/on/your/computer/new-data.csv
 ```

-Importing is one area where a non-cURL implementation via a true programming language, is probably much simpler, as most of the complexity here deals with creating multi-line strings in a shell environment like bash, and also passing those strings in the correct order to the cURL command.
+Importing is one area where a non-cURL implementation, via a true programming language, is probably much simpler.
+This is because most of the complexity here deals with creating multi-line strings in a shell environment like bash, and also passing those strings in the correct order to the cURL command.

-There are two key pieces here.
-The first is the GraphQL query to tell the API what we want to do and where we want to do it (that's where we specify the dataset ID).
-The second is actually passing the file along in the way it's expected as part of a multi-part web request.
+There are two key pieces here:

+1. The GraphQL query to tell the API what you want to do and where you want to do it (that's where you specify the dataset ID).
+2. Passing the file along in the way it's expected as part of a multi-part web request.

 This is about the most complicated style of web request you can make, where you want to send whole files along with some structured information.
-However, with a few changes, you could turn this into a script that you could run like this:
+However, with a few changes, you could turn this into a script:

 ```bash
 upload-dataset.sh your-api-key 123 /path/on/your/computer/new-data.csv
 ```

-Here's what upload-dataset.sh would look like (note that it's currently hard coded to the development URL of the site):
+Here's what the upload-dataset.sh would look like (note that it's currently hard-coded to the development URL of the site):

 ```bash
 #!/bin/bash